KarchinLab/open-cravat-modules-karchinlab/packages/calibrated_classification/calibrated_classification.md

 * Genomic researchers prioritizing candidate variants
 * Pipelines requiring harmonized pathogenicity classification from multiple in silico tools

-The ClinGen Sequence Variant Interpretation Working Group reccommends that calibrated scores from select variant effect predictors are reliable as Strong, NA, Moderate, or Supporting evidence for Pathogenicity (PP3) or Benignity (BP4) within ACMG/AMP Guidelines (Pejaver, Vikas et al. “Calibration of computational tools for missense variant pathogenicity classification and ClinGen recommendations for PP3/BP4 criteria.” nAmerican journal of human genetics vol. 109,12 (2022): 2163-2177. doi:10.1016/j.ajhg.2022.10.013).
+The ClinGen Sequence Variant Interpretation Working Group published a procedure to map variant effect predictor scores to strength of evidence categories for Pathogenicity (PP3) or Benignity (BP4) within ACMG/AMP Guidelines (Pejaver, Vikas et al. “Calibration of computational tools for missense variant pathogenicity classification and ClinGen recommendations for PP3/BP4 criteria.”

-OpenCRAVAT provides calibrated score classifications for pathogenic or benign categories as additional columns in the variant interface.
-Additionally, widgets show the score categorization for each calibrated variant annotator.
+American journal of human genetics vol. 109,12 (2022): 2163-2177. doi:10.1016/j.ajhg.2022.10.013).

-The Calibrated Classification Package provides pathogenicity and benignity classifictions the top seven predictors, as ranked by accuracy yield.
-The accuracy of the predictors was assessed on a set of ClinVar variants as described in a forthcoming manuscript.
+The Calibrated Classification Package provides pathogenicity and benignity strength of evidence classifictions for seven variant effect predictors.
+These predictors were selected based on a test set ClinVar variants not used in the training of these predictors.
+The following table shows the performance of these predictors according to Yield (percentage of variants with a score yielding a strength of evidence classification), Accuracy (percentage of predictions that match the ClinVar label), F1 Score (a balanced accuracy metric), F1 * Yield (the mathematical product of F1 Score and Yield).

 | Predictor     | Yield | Accuracy | F1 Score | F1 * Yield |
 |---------------|-------|----------|----------|------------|